 Our experience dealing with a broker

 Finally, after our adventure in trying to find a membership ourselves, we purchased our Elite membership from Chad Hoel at Campground Membership Outlet.
-Chad actually reached out to us us (not the other way around) when he called in response to an email we had sent to a private party regarding their listing on Craig’s List.
+Chad actually reached out to us (not the other way around) when he called in response to an email we had sent to a private party regarding their listing on Craig’s List.
 Chad had since taken over the management of the sale of the contract for them and was acting on their behalf.
-Initially, we were dubious and little suspicious, assuming the price would be inflated, however after dealing with Chad for a week or two, continuing our own research and speaking to the ladies in the transfer department at Thousand Trails, we came to realize that dealing with Chad was a whole lot easier, seamless and enjoyable.
+Initially, we were dubious and little suspicious, assuming the price would be inflated, however after dealing with Chad for a week or two, continuing our own research and speaking to the ladies in the transfer department at Thousand Trails, we came to realize that dealing with Chad and his sister Kim, was a whole lot easier, seamless and enjoyable.
 He was laid-back, helpful, informative and a straight-shooter.
 And, he had the exact membership we wanted – for a much lower price than we’d seen advertised on eBay.

 Here’s what we came to learn about the benefits of dealing with a broker instead of a private party: